-- i.
-The matters pleaded in paragraphs 59 and/or 62 were not detected until a time not known by the Applicant with his present state of knowledge, but being a time which it may be inferred was shortly prior to the 5 December Announcement, some 22 months after the financial misreporting pleaded in paragraph 59 commenced. - 64.
+- iv.
+The findings of the Internal Audits are relied upon. - 64.
 At all material times from when Boral acquired Headwaters, Boral did not have adequate financial reporting systems, controls and oversights in place in respect of the whole of the Boral North America business (including Headwaters) (Inadequate Systems Information).

 i.
-Paragraphs 59 to 63 are repeated.
+Paragraphs 55A, 56, 59 to 63 are repeated.